rubyforgood/human-essentials/README.md

 When you switch or update branches, you can do:

-    docker-compose build              # for installing new/updated gems docker-compose run web bin/update # for migrations and such
+    docker-compose build              # If installing new/updated gems docker-compose run web bin/update # For migrations and such

 ### Running the app